shekharmouryaa/Animation/README.md

 # Animation
-Something tried to make 3d Animation.
+Tried to make 3d Animation.
 I created this file to learn animation properties